What is CBD Cannabidiol?

-What is CBD (Cannabidiol) is a good question, something we will go through in detail below.
-CBD or Cannabidiol is a naturally occurring chemical compound or ‘Cannabinoid’ found in Marijuana (Cannabis) and hemp plants.
-Along with CBD, the cannabis plant contains between 70 – 100 other cannabinoids.
-Most people have heard of THC (Δ⁹-tetrahydrocannabinol) which is the psychoactive cannabinoid that gets people high.
-After THC, CBD is the second most abundant cannabinoid and is generally considered to be non-psychoactive.
+That’s a good question, and we’ll go over it in more detail in this Guide.
+Cannabidiol, also known as CBD, is a naturally occurring chemical compound or ‘cannabinoid’ found in the cannabis plant.
+The cannabis plant contains between 70 and 100 other cannabinoids and terpenes in addition to CBD.
+THC (Tetrahydrocannabinol) is the psychoactive cannabinoid that gets people high when they smoke a ‘joint.’
+CBD is the second most abundant cannabinoid after THC and is generally thought to be non-psychoactive.

 Not all CBD is created equal.
-Remember this.
-Currently the FDA does not regulate CBD, because of this, it is possible to buy a product that is more or less potent than advertised, or even contains small amounts of THC or other contaminants.
-It is very important to buy CBD products that come with authentic third party tested lab reports; this will assure the ingredients quality and at the very least you will know what you are putting in your body.
+Keep this in mind.
+All high-quality CBD products sold in the UK, whether online or on the High Street, are strictly regulated by the Food Standards Agency (FSA) and adhere to UK Government Guidelines.
+When purchasing from outside the UK, it is possible to receive a product that is more or less potent than advertised, or even contains higher levels of THC or other contaminants that are not legal in the UK.
+It is critical to purchase CBD products that come with authentic 3rd party lab reports.
+Third-party lab reports ensure the quality and quantity of CBD in the ingredients, or at the very least, you’ll know what you’re putting in your body…

 Does CBD have any health benefits?